BitcoinDesign/Guide/guide/how-it-works/private-key-management/multi-key.md

 Alice, Robert, and Charles want to set up a multi-key wallet that has a total of 3 keys, with 2 keys required to send a transaction.

-In the first step, each of them independently generate a private key and a public key (technically an extended public key).
-They will use the private key for initiating and approving transactions, and will never share it it.
-The public key is used for construct the multi-key wallet for generating addresses to receive bitcoin to.
+In the first step, each of them independently generates a private key and a public key (technically an extended public key).
+All 3 public keys together are used to construct the multi-key wallet, for generating addresses to receive bitcoin to, and then also for constructing new transactions.
+The private key is never shared, and used to approve transactions initiated by themselves or others.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/private-key-management/multi-key/multi-key-diagram-1-key-generation.png"